JRussell118/Tic_Tac_Toe_Game/README.md

 # Tic_Tac_Toe_-Game
-This Project creates allows the user to play a Tic Tac Toe game against an AI opponent that picks the optimal move depending on the state of the board.
+This Project creates allows the user to play a Tic Tac Toe game against a simulated AI opponent that picks the optimal move depending on the state of the board.